 The first thing to evaluate the effectiveness of this protocol is whether the participant’s expectancy for anomalous sentences is enhanced by multiple repetitions.
 Many previous studies have proposed that the N400 amplitude is actually an inverse function of the expectedness or prediction of the input semantic information, i.e., the less the input semantic information is expected, the larger the N400 amplitude will be6,8.
 Accordingly, the greatly attenuated N400 amplitude after repetitions suggests that the expectancy has been greatly enhanced.
 The present experimental results corroborate these previous studies and demonstrate that N400 effect has been greatly attenuated by multiple repetitions.
 Following previous proposals, we suggest that the greatly attenuated N400 effect in the experiment might actually indicate the participants’ expectancy for anomalous sentences has been significantly enhanced by multiple repetitions (see Fig. 3).

 The second question is whether the follow-up semantically enriched complete anomalous sentence can successfully reinitiate the semantic integration difficulty.
-For this concern, our experimental results have demonstrated that there is a marginally significant P600 effect followed the N400 effect in the 500-800ms time window (F(1, 21) = 3.266, p = .085), and if we only consider the central-posterior six ROIs, where the P600 effect often reaches its greatest value, the P600 effect will be significant (F(1, 21) = 8.112, p = .010).
+For this concern, our experimental results have demonstrated that there is also a significant P600 effect followed the N400 effect in the 500-800ms time window in the repetition condition (see Fig. 4)).
+As discussed above, the elicited P600 effect in the complete anomalous sentence, which reflects later higher level of information processing, indicates that the follow-up more informative sentences have successfully reinitiated the semantic integration processing of the same anomalous information in an enriched sentential context.
+Additionally, as the repeated core structures share the same anomalous information with the follow-up complete sentences, we further suggest that the degree of the reinitiated semantic integration difficulty in the complete anomalous sentence is (almost) the same as that before repetition (i.e., the critical word still cannot be integrated into prior context to generate a successful message as before).